 - Over-Generalising Seeing a pattern based upon a single event, or being overly broad in the conclusions we draw.

-- Discounting the good things that have happened or that you have done for some reason or another.
+- Disqualifying the positive Discounting the good things that have happened or that you have done for some reason or another.
 That doesn’t count.

 - Jumping to conclusions (My firm favourite) There are two key types of jumping to conclusions

 - Mind reading – Imagining we know what others are thinking)